NunoSempere/clarivoyance/list/index.md

 - ★★ If transformative AI is created by for-profit companies, what % of total worldwide profit will be captured by those companies 7 years later?

-- ★★ How much more likely is democracy to survive in scenarios where the US gov reaches transformative AI first, compared to scenarios where US for-profit companies or other US non-state, non-academic, organisations reach transformative AI first?
+- ★★ How much more likely is democracy to survive in scenarios where the US gov reaches transformative AI first, compared to scenarios where US for-profit companies or other US non-state, non-academic, organizations reach transformative AI first?

 - ★★ Rank these scenarios by which has highest AI takeover risk: the US government builds the first significantly-more-intelligent-than-humans AI, a US for-profit company builds the first significantly-more-intelligent-than-humans AI, the Chinese government builds the significantly-more-intelligent-than-humans AI, a Chinese for-profit company builds the first significantly-more-intelligent-than-humans AI?